First model with scikit-learn#

 Loading the dataset with Pandas#

-We will use the same dataset βadult_censusβ described in the previous notebook.
+We use the βadult_censusβ dataset described in the previous notebook.
 For more details about the dataset see http://www.openml.org/d/1590.

 Numerical data is the most natural type of data used in machine learning and can (almost) directly be fed into predictive models.
-We will load a subset of the original data with only the numerical columns.
+Here we load a subset of the original data with only the numerical columns.

 import pandas as pd